 Unicast MAC This is only used if NOT configured to all zero.
-This will be used as the Link Trace Target MAC.
+This will be used as the Link Trace Target Unicast MAC MAC.
 This is the only way to configure a MIP as Target MAC.
 Time To Live This is the LTM PDU TTL value as described in Y.1731.
-This value is decremented each time forwarded by a MIP.
+This value is decremented each Time to Live time forwarded by a MIP.
 Will not be forwarded reaching zero.